McHorseFaceJr/GregTech-TH/README.md

 # GregTech-RX

+# Welcome to the Modpack

-Hello, this is a moderatly 'extreme' modpack, designed to be challenging yet fun at the same time.
+Hello, this is a moderately *extreme* modpack, designed to be both challenging and fun.
-As you've already guessed -if your familiar- this modpack is focused around GregTech, that isn't all I have to offer, this also includes magic mods, such as Botania or even farming mods like
-Pams Harvest Craft -which could be improved by GregTech of course- allowing for a relaxing farming lifestyle.
+As you've probably guessed — if you're familiar — this modpack is centered around **GregTech**.

+But that's not all it offers.

+This pack also includes a variety of magic mods such as **Botania**, as well as farming mods like **Pam's HarvestCraft** — which, naturally, can be enhanced with GregTech integration — enabling you to embrace a more relaxing, self-sustained farming lifestyle if you so choose.

+---

+## Multiblocks

+Curious about the multiblocks included in this modpack?
-  If your interested in what multiblocks I've supplied, check out the Multiblocks page for more.
+👉 Check out the **[Multiblocks](./Multiblocks.md)** page for detailed information.

-  If you want even more information see the Wiki - keep in mid this is extremely WIP at the moment
+---

+## Wiki

+Looking for more in-depth information?
+Explore the **[Wiki](./Wiki.md)** — though be aware, it's a **work in progress** and subject to change frequently.

+---

+## Custom Content & Language Support

-There's alot of custom content and quests for you to complete, I also have lang support for the following languages -German
+There’s a wealth of **custom content** and **quests** for you to explore.
- -Russian
- -Chinese
- -More to come, make an 'issue' for another language, or if you have a problem with the translation, many things don't have a direct translation so I had to be creative.

-Much love - McHorseFaceJR :)
+Localization support is currently available for the following languages:

+- German
+- Russian
+- Chinese
+- *(More to come!)*

+If you'd like support for a new language, or notice issues in existing translations, feel free to open an **issue**.
+Please note that many phrases don’t have direct translations, so a bit of creative interpretation was required.

+---

+Much love,
+**McHorseFaceJR** :horse: